dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson11_determining_quadratics_from_roots.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager how to create a quadratic equation when given its roots (solutions).
+This guide provides everything you need to know how to create a quadratic equation when given its roots (solutions).
 This is essentially the reverse process of solving quadratics that we've covered in previous lessons.

 ## Key Concepts to Cover